Topzle Topzle

 ~2 years

-The Panic of 1825, a stock crash following a bubble of speculative investments in Latin America led to a decline in business activity in the United States and England.
+The Panic of 1825, a stock crash following a bubble of speculative investments in Latin America led to a decline in business activity in the United States and Britain.
 The recession coincided with a major panic, the date of which may be more easily determined than general cycle changes associated with other recessions.

 1828–1829 recession